The Clear Edge

 • Willingness to publish consistently for 12+ weeks (content compounds, not instant)

-The implementation takes 20 hours across 4 weeks to build.
-The lead flow benefit begins week 8-12 and compounds indefinitely.
+The implementation takes 20 hours spread over 4 weeks to build.
+The lead flow starts to ramp up around weeks 8–12 and then keeps compounding over time.

 Week 1: Strategy Design (5 hours)

-Content marketing fails without a strategic foundation.
-Most operators skip this week, jump straight to creation, then wonder why content generates zero leads.
-You need platform selection, theme clarity, cadence commitment, and conversion path before you write word one.
+Content marketing fails without a clear strategy.
+Most operators skip this week, jump straight to creation, then wonder why their content generates zero leads.
+You need to choose your platform, define themes, commit to a cadence, and map a conversion path before you write a single word.

 Step 1: Choose your content platform (2 hours)

-You can’t win on every platform.
-Trying spreads effort thin, prevents mastery, and dilutes impact.
-Choose one primary platform where your specific audience lives, and you can create quality content consistently.
+You can’t win on every platform, and trying to be everywhere only spreads your effort thin, blocks mastery, and weakens your impact.
+Instead, pick one primary platform where your specific audience already spends time and commit to publishing strong content there consistently.

 LinkedIn: